 It is crucial for our health and wellbeing to take a step inward and re-evaluate our priorities.
 We are being called to be better vessels of this natural understanding from a more stable place.
 To better serve our communities and the greater community, it begins with a return to our simple, playful, and truly creative selves.

 A few years ago, my life completely changed.
 Not because I won the lottery, got a new wife, or became the new internet guru.
 My life changed from the inside.
 That experience is still present within me.
 I can have a taste of it each time I value sitting in silence and reconnecting to that.
 The real fact is that it is available to everyone who gives value to it.

 How can I become more deeply rooted in silence?

 Valuing silence is the only true gift we can offer to ourselves and future generations.
-Devaluing it with new trends or very elaborated reason is still favoring societal conditioning over the depth of real Self discovery and equanimity of being.
+Devaluing it with new trends or very elaborate reasons is still favoring societal conditioning over the depth of real Self-discovery and equanimity of being.

 Silence is the gateway to a fulfilling and peaceful existence.
 Honoring and valuing stillness is reminding ourselves that life is a true gift.
 Peace is a natural consequence of what we choose to value and joy is the result of the everlasting gratitude of being.